Kaiserabbas/motorcycle_booking_front_end/README.md

 https://github.com/Kaiserabbas/motorcycle_booking_front_end/assets/123939543/d2f8989e-2e34-41d3-89bb-2d0658cb0e26

 **Motorcycle Booking Front-end** This repository contains the React/Redux front-end application for the "Motorcycle Booking" project.
 The front-end provides an intuitive user interface for interacting with the booking system.
 Users can log in with a username, browse a list of motorcycles, view detailed information about specific motorcycles, reserve appointments, add new motorcycles, and manage existing ones.
 The application is designed to be responsive, offering a seamless experience on both desktop and mobile devices.
-The front-end communicates with the back-end API to ensure a cohesive and efficient user experience.
+The front-end communicates with the back-end API to ensure a cohesive and efficient user experience...

 ## 🛠 Built With <a name="built-with"></a>
-React, redux, node, Visual Studio Code, WSL
+React, redux, node, Visual Studio Code, Rails

 ### Tech Stack <a name="tech-stack"></a>